Friday, March 31 - Return to the Moon

 The Challenger Learning Center Simulated Space Mission launches you on an exciting voyage of discovery.
 See what it is like to work for NASA while you perform hands-on science experiments, operate robotic arms, build a probe, and support the astronauts from Mission Control.

-Community missions run from 6 - 8:30 pm, reservations are required.
+Community missions run from 6–8:30 pm, reservations are required.
 Arrive on time or you might be left on Earth.
-Participants must be 9 years old or older.
 Only paying participants will be allowed in the building for the duration of the mission.
 Anyone younger than 18 must be accompanied by a paying, participating adult.
 One adult participant can supervise up to two paid minors.

 FUTURE MISSION DATES